The Next Step (Canadian TV series): Taking The Next Step

 Taking the Next Step was a UK reality talent show on CBBC where young dancers auditioned for the chance to appear on the Canadian series The Next Step.
 Running for two seasons of 21 episodes between 2016 and 2017, it followed contestants through auditions, workshops, and live performances, with judges including professional dancers and sometimes cast members from The Next Step.
 The winners earned guest roles on the show, making it a unique spin-off that connected fans directly to the world of The Next Step.

 The Next Step: Cheer

 In July 2025, it was reported by Production Weekly that a spin-off, titled The Next Step: Cheer was in development.
 Instead of following the world of competitive dance, the spin-off is expected to focus on the world of competitive cheerleading with similar themes of teamwork, friendship, rivalry, and high-energy performances.
-Like The Next Step, it will be a scripted drama shot in a documentary-style format, blending character storylines with big performance numbers.
-Filming for this show began on August 12, 2025 and concluded between September 25, 2025.
-It is an upcoming drama and mockumentary series which will be release in spring 2026, that serves as the second spin-off in the franchise.
+Like The Next Step, it will be a scripted drama shot in a mockumentary-style format, blending character storylines with big performance numbers.
+Filming for this show began on August 12, 2025 and concluded on September 25, 2025.
+The series released on May 25, 2026, on CBBC in the UK, serving as the second spin-off in the franchise.